Ampelodesmos

 The genus probably originated through ancient hybrid speciation, as a cross between parents from tribes Stipeae and Phaenospermateae.

 Ampelodesmos mauritanicus is a large clumping perennial bunchgrass, which is native to the Mediterranean region.
 It has been introduced outside its native range and is cultivated as an ornamental grass.
 Its nodding flower panicles can be nearly two feet long.
 In its native area it is used as a fiber for making mats, brooms, and twine.
 The plant can become an Invasive species in non-native ecosystems beyond the Mediterranean Basin.

-Its nodding flower panicles can be nearly two feet long.
 In its native area it is used as a fiber for making mats, brooms, and twine.
-The leaves of this grass are really quite savage and can inflict small cuts and cause irritating red raised areas on unwary hikers.
+The leaves of this grass possess sharp edges and can inflict small lacerations on exposed skin.

 The genus name comes from the Greek ampelos, "vine", and desmos, "bond", from its former use as a string to tie up grapevines.